Skip to main content

 Bill Summary

-Current law authorizes the commission to deny or refuse to renew a towing carrier permit if:
+Colorado law authorizes the public utilities commission (commission) to deny or refuse to renew a towing carrier permit (permit) if:

 • The towing carrier was convicted within the last 5 years of a felony or a towing-related offense or has failed to satisfy a civil penalty imposed by the commission; or

-• The commission determines that it is not in the public interest for the towing carrier to hold a towing carrier permit.
+• The commission determines that it is not in the public interest for the towing carrier to hold a permit.

 • Authorizes the commission to suspend or revoke a permit for each of these specified violations;

-• Sets a rebuttable presumption that it is not in the public interest for a towing carrier to hold a permit if the towing carrier has violated the towing laws.
+• Sets a rebuttable presumption that it is not in the public interest for a towing carrier to hold a permit if the towing carrier has willfully and repeatedly violated the towing laws.

-The bill prohibits a member of the towing task force in the department of regulatory agencies, which advises the commission on towing matters, from voting on a matter that will financially benefit the member or if the member is the subject of a complaint about which the task force is advising the commission.
+The act prohibits a member of the towing task force in the department of regulatory agencies, which advises the commission on towing matters, from voting on a matter if the matter concerns a rate-setting recommendation that will financially benefit the member or if the member is the subject of a complaint about which the task force is advising the commission.

-Current law requires the commission to report certain towing issues and financial information to certain committees of the Senate and House of Representatives of the general assembly.
-The bill requires the commission to promulgate a rule to require towing carriers to provide:
+Colorado law requires the commission to report certain towing issues and financial information to certain committees of the senate and house of representatives of the general assembly.
+The act requires the commission to promulgate a rule to require towing carriers to provide any information needed to prepare the report as part of the towing carrier permitting process.
+The information required by rule may include the annual volume of tows by category, the current pricing per category of tow for all fees charged, and the number of tow trucks each towing carrier operates.

 Status